Imperial-College-Advanced-Hackspace/CDT-Physical-Computing/CDT-Physical-Computing-Course-Notes.md

 It may also be useful as a reference during our hackathon.

-We will work through this sheet as follows.
-For each of the following chapters, the tasks are grouped into **ascending order of difficulty**.
-Please attempt all tasks under **Mandatory exercises**, and if you have time before we move on, have fun with the **Optional exercises**.

 **One plea**: If you are done earlier than your neighbour, please help us out by offering your help to them.
 Explaining something is a sure-fire way to really understand it yourself!

 # An Overview of the Raspberry Pi (RPi)